Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 3. Study or Check

 Study or check is probably the most important step of the Deming cycle.
-You must pay attention to the CHECK stage if you want to scrutinize the output that yielded from the earlier stage.
+You must pay attention to the CHECK stage if you want to scrutinize the output that is yielded from the earlier stage.
 It will help you to avoid repeating mistakes and clarify the success of your planning and applying steps.
-This stage will allow you to audit your plan’s performance; you will be confirmed whether the plan works perfectly or not.
+This stage will allow you to audit your plan's performance; you will be confirmed whether the plan works perfectly or not.
 Additionally, your team will identify the problematic portion of the project to eliminate them in the future.
 You would be able to discover the root cause of the problem if something went wrong.
-In short, this stage will assess the system’s effectiveness and help you decide whether the theory is helpful or not.
+In short, this stage will assess the system's effectiveness and help you decide whether the theory is helpful or not.

 Example: Appraisals or Gap analysis.